BMW S63/S63TU Turbo Upgrade Guide

 Can you single-turbo a BMW S63?

 As fun as a single-turbo S63 sounds, this is not something you should consider if you don’t have vast experience in automotive engineering.
-A botched modification could cause catastrophic engine damage.
+It’s important to note that attempting such a modification without sufficient expertise can lead to severe engine damage.

 Additional Considerations When Upgrading Turbos in the S63